zhengaq/TabPFN/README.md

 📚 For detailed usage examples and best practices, check out [Interactive Colab Tutorial](https://tinyurl.com/tabpfn-colab-local)

 ## 🏁 Quick Start

+TabPFN is a foundation model for tabular data that outperforms traditional methods while being dramatically faster.
+This repository contains the core PyTorch implementation with CUDA optimization.

+> ⚡ **GPU Recommended**:
+> For optimal performance, use a GPU (even older ones with ~8GB VRAM work well).
+> On CPU, only small datasets (≲1000 samples) are feasible.
+> No GPU?
+Use our free hosted inference via [TabPFN Client](https://github.com/PriorLabs/tabpfn-client).

 ### Installation
 Official installation (pip)